Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Understanding the "$LANG" variable

-- Understanding the "$PATH" variable
+- Configuring the "$PATH" variable

-- Understanding the "$HOME" variable
+- Working with the "$HOME" variable

-- Using shell globbing
+- Utilizing shell globbing

 - Interpreting command return values

-- Common command sequences and shell redirection
+- Employing typical command sequences and shell redirection

 - Creating command aliases